PREFERRED STOCKS AND SENIOR SECURITIES. PART I.

 Since we did not discuss what the dividend is, here is a short explanation that will help you to understand the advantages of preferred shares.

 The companies that have big cash flows and don't need to reinvest their money are the ones that usually pay out dividends to their investors.
-A dividend is the total income an investor receives from a stock or another dividend-yielding asset.
-The term dividends per share refers to the total dividend a company pays out over a 12-month period, divided by the total number of outstanding shares.
+A dividend is a total income an investor receives from stock or another dividend-yielding asset.
+The term dividends per share refer to the total dividend a company pays out over 12 months, divided by the total number of outstanding shares.
 A company uses this calculation to share profits with its shareholders.